OPINION: Tragic school shooting to scar Serbia for years

 People throughout Serbia are devastated.
 Fear of going back to school is widespread among kids and parents.
 After two shootings within two days, everybody is scared that something similar may happen again.
 For a couple of days after the massacre, head teachers told parents to decide whether their children would go into school to just talk to teachers and see their friends, or stay at home.
 The majority preferred to stay away from school.

-This is highly unusual as basic education is mandatory in Serbia, and parents are usually ready to sacrifice everything to secure their children’s success in school.
-Even though the credibility of the educational system has been downgraded in last 20-30 years, going to school has never been questioned.
-Until May 3, 2023.
+This is highly unusual, as basic education is mandatory in Serbia, and parents are usually ready to sacrifice everything to secure their children’s success in school.
+Even though the credibility of the educational system has been downgraded in last 20-30 years, going to school has never been questioned; until May 3, 2023.

 The grieving continues.
 Children mourn, while at the same time worrying that they could be killed in their own classrooms.
 The story is not only about students, it is also about teachers.
 They are trained to deal with conflicts but this is above and beyond that and many of them also fear that they may be a target in future.
 The non-teaching staff like dinner ladies and cleaners – locally known as “tetkica” or “little aunties” – are deeply affected by the tragedy too.

-For all of them, and for the wider population, life goes on, but with a sense of incredulity that a child was capable of killing and questions as to how (or if) justice will be carried out.
+For all of them, and for the wider population, life goes on, but with a sense of incredulity that a child was capable of killing and questions as to how (or whether) justice will be carried out.

 Who is responsible?